-Flipchart paper, marker pens, tape and scissors or Bostik or Prestik, optional: music player and recording of the song 'Private Party'
+Materials needed: Flipchart paper, marker pens, tape and scissors or glue,

 - Make three signs marked 'True', 'False' and 'Don't Know' and post them at different places in the room where participants will be able to stand. - Find out where people can get tested and treated for STIs in your community and identify any places that provide youth-friendly services.